 The STI foam inside is going to keep you from getting too many heel bruises, and the extremely tough suede upper is going to keep you flipping until the cows come home.

 There isn’t really much more to say about these shoes.
-If you like flipping your board, doing big gaps or stairs, then these are the shoes for you on this list.
+If you like flipping your board, doing big gaps or stairs, then these are the best shoes for you on this list.

 Of course, you can skate anything in these shoes, but they are designed for the streets!